8000 Investigations and Assessments

 8700 Strengths and Needs Assessment

-APS uses the SNA for both of the following purposes:
+The APS specialist may complete the Strengths and Needs Assessment (SNA) for both of the following purposes:

-• To help develop an effective service plan.
+- To help develop an effective service plan.

 Human service technicians (HSTs), contractors, and student interns may not complete Strengths and Needs Assessments or Reassessments.
 Only trained APS staff members in the position of APS specialist I or higher may complete these assessments.